 - Through Christ Jesus (we were chosen in Him, we were predestined to adoption through Him).
 Our "adoption papers" won't be revoked because of some legal snafu.
 Beloved, you are FOREVER adopted into the family as one of God's sons or daughters.
 This should give you security in regard to the assurance of your salvation in Christ.

-- without God in the world" -- and yet now the Father has "adopted [us] as sons… to Himself"!
+- without God in the world -- Now the Father has "adopted [us] as sons… to Himself"!
 Glory!

 What motivated the Father to adopt us as His own sons even before the earth came into existence?

 - The kind intention - The delight which God has in blessing His children is found in the fact that what He does for them is dictated by what is good for them)

 - It brings praise to Him and gives a proper opinion (glory) of His grace.

 - The point is that God's purpose for predestining to adoption as sons is to result in praise of the glory of His grace.
 Predestining us to adoption is not just for us (which it is), but it is also and ultimately for Him, for from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen.
+(Ro 11:36)

 What is the practical application of this truth?
 What should our lives do to others around us?

 - When we walk worthy of the calling to which we have been called, others can see God's glory and His grace.
 And this should in turn cause them (and us) to praise God just as Paul did in these passages.

 What is a "short definition" of grace from this verse?

 - That which the Father freely bestows on His sons and daughters who are in the Beloved (Christ Jesus).

 How much of this grace did we deserve?

 - None.
 It is freely bestowed independent of our merit or our works.

 What does this verse teach about the trial and crucifixion of Jesus?
 Was it an "accident", something that should never have occurred?

-- Comment: This indicates that Christ's mission, especially His death and resurrection, was not ultimately the result of human will but originated in the eternal counsel of God which decreed the event determining all its primary and secondary causes, instruments, agents, and contingencies.)
+- Comment: This indicates that Christ's mission, especially His death and resurrection, was not ultimately the result of human will but originated in the eternal counsel of God which decreed the event determining all its primary and secondary causes, instruments, agents, and contingencies.

 Although this verse does not use the same verb "predestine", what is the truth that parallels that in Acts 4:27-28?

 - God knew crucifixion would occur.
 Jesus Christ was delivered to death because God planned and ordained it

 What is God's purpose for predestining those He called and foreknew?

 - To become conformed to the image of His Son - God has previously set boundaries around us that assure that this end will be accomplished!
 Far from being divisive, this truth about predestination is encouraging.

 What does Paul emphasize is the source of the next "spiritual blessing in the heavenly places" and what is it?
 How many truths do you learn about redemption

 - In Him - Redemption

 How did He accomplish redemption for us?

 - Through His blood

 What does Peter explain about Jesus' blood?

-We were redeemed not with worldly wealth like silver and gold which perish
+- How were we not redeemed?
+Redeemed not with worldly wealth like silver and gold which perish

 - We were redeemed from our futile (empty, vain, worthless) way of life (inherited from our forefathers - from whom we received "Adam's virus" = see note Romans 5:12)

+- What does precious blood as of a lamb suggest?
 We were redeemed with Christ's precious (costly, of great value, indescribable worth) blood which was like a sacrificial lamb's blood in the Old Testament, such animals having to be unblemished (without blame) and spotless in order to be acceptable sacrifices.

 What is the meaning of redemption?

-Redemption (see word study on apolutrosis) means to pay a price to set a person free and was used to describe the payment made to free prisoners of war or to liberate slaves from their masters.
+- Redemption (see apolutrosis) means to pay a price to set a person free and was used to describe the payment made to free prisoners of war or to liberate slaves from their masters.
 Before redemption we were held captive by Satan (our "father", cf John 8:44) to do his will and wer1e enslaved to our old sin nature inherited from Adam.
 In Christ we have been ransomed by His blood (1Cor 6:20; Rev 5:9), are no longer under the curse of the law (Gal 3:13; 4:5) and have been released from the bondage of sin into the freedom of grace.

 - Forgiveness (see word study on aphesis from apo = from + hiemi = send) pictures sending away from and in Greek secular writings was a technical legal term for repaying a debt or canceling a debt.

-- Deliverance and transfer
+- Deliverance and transfer (AND forgiveness)

 - According to the riches of His grace

 How did God provide His grace to believers?

-He lavished it on us
+- He lavished it on us

 Romans 3:24 What else did redemption achieve for believers?

-Justification as a gift by His grace
+- Justification as a gift by His grace

-Reminds us that redemption is in Christ Jesus
+- Reminds us that redemption is in Christ Jesus

 What does Paul teach about redemption in Romans 8:23?

-Every believer has the first fruit (The first portion of the harvest was regarded both as a first installment and as a pledge of the final delivery of the greater harvest!) which is the indwelling Holy Spirit (compare to the Spirit as our "pledge" - see note Ephesians 1:14)
+- Every believer has the first fruit (The first portion of the harvest was regarded both as a first installment and as a pledge of the final delivery of the greater harvest!) which is the indwelling Holy Spirit (compare to the Spirit as our "pledge" - see note Ephesians 1:14)

 When was the price of redemption paid?

-On the Cross - Jesus declared "It is finished" (John 19:30) which is the Greek verb "Tetelestai" which translated means "Paid in Full!"
+- On the Cross - Jesus declared "It is finished" (John 19:30) Greek verb "Tetelestai" ="Paid in Full!"

 What is the spiritual blessing Paul describes in these verses?

-The mystery of God's Will - it's a sneak preview.
+- The mystery of God's Will - it's a sneak preview.
 He doesn't tell us here what it is in these verses.

 How was it revealed and what motivated God to do so?

-In all wisdom and insight = what God gave Paul to help understand
+- In all wisdom and insight = what God gave Paul to help understand

-It was made known
+- It was made known

 - God was motivated by His kind intention which He purposed in Christ

 What is the mystery?

 - Believing Jews and Gentiles in one body, the Church, with Christ as the head of the body.

 Why did God make known the mystery?

 - With a view to an administration (management or stewardship) of the fulness of times

 - In short that time when all things (including things in heaven and earth) would be summed up in Christ

 How else is this word "administration" used in Ephesians 3:2?

 - Paul explains God gave him a stewardship of grace for the Gentiles

 - In essence it was the revelation of the mystery of the church

 - By implication, Paul was called to be a good "manager" or "administrator" of this mystery

 Whey do you think this "summing up" begins?